SmurfManX/php-file-uploader/README.md

-# simple  php web for uploading files to the server by chunks
+# simple  php web for upload large files to the server by chunks

 # instalation: